Tom Baker: Subsequent involvement

 Although his predecessors Patrick Troughton and Jon Pertwee reprised their roles for the 20th-anniversary episode "The Five Doctors" (1983), Baker declined as it was not long since he had left.
-He added that he "didn't want to play 20 per cent of the part" or "fancy being a feed for other Doctors."
+He "didn't want to play 20 per cent of the part" or "fancy being a feed for other Doctors."
 A year later he stated "the programme is my past now - it would, I think, have been a mistake to try to turn the clock back".
 In 1992 Baker presented the video release The Tom Baker Years, where he looked back on the series by watching short clips from his episodes.
-Baker also filmed inserts for the 1992 video release of Shada, a serial which remained half-filmed due to a 1979 BBC strike.
+Baker also filmed linking material for the 1992 video release of Shada, a serial which was only half-filmed due to a 1979 BBC strike.